hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 External properties are meant for the DevOps team to tweak, since they will need to provide specific production details to the application.
 In particular, DevOps will need to set up the database connection details.
 Place here any other details that will need to be managed by DevOps.

-Create the file `application.properties` (same name as before but in the main dir) as:
+Create the file `application.properties` (same name as before but this time in the main dir) as:

 ```properties
 spring.datasource.driver-class-name=org.postgresql.Driver